-When used with the ACIS-S detector, the effective LETGS wavelength coverage is reduced because of the smaller detector size in the dispersion direction (ACIS-S is only half as long as the HRC-S) and the fact that the two outermost chips (S0 and S5) have essentially zero QE for detecting 1st order LETG photons (see Figure 9.6).
+When used with the ACIS-S detector, the effective LETGS wavelength coverage is reduced because of the smaller detector size in the dispersion direction (ACIS-S is only half as long as the HRC-S) and the fact that the three outermost chips (S0, S4, and S5) now have essentially zero QE for detecting 1st order LETG photons because of absorption by contaminant on ACIS (see Figure 9.6).
 Another consideration is that ACIS has worse temporal resolution than HRC, which may be important when observing periodic or rapidly varying sources.
 On the other hand, ACIS has a much lower background and its intrinsic energy resolution allows easy separation of diffraction orders.
 Note that the CTI-degraded energy resolution of the ACIS FI CCDs (Section 6.7) does not pose a problem for LETG point-source observations, because order separation effectively eliminates energy uncertainties.